-The Talent Pool team will record your details and may send you an email alert when HBS Recruit next run a recruitment campaign that may be of interest to you.
+The Talent Pool team will record your details and may send you an email alert when the National Recruitment Service next run a recruitment campaign that may be of interest to you.

 It is the policy of the HSE to form panels from which future vacancies will be filled.

-Please click on the links below to find out more about getting a job in the HSE:
+Find out more about getting a job in the HSE

 - Recruitment Process- How to apply for a job and what to expect from the recruitment process.